ibm-cloud-docs/openshift/openshift-storage-update-vpc.md

 	```
 	{: screen}

-1. Wait for the replacement node to be provisioned and then list your worker nodes.
+1. Wait for the worker node to be reloaded or replaced and then list your worker nodes.
 Note that this process might take 20 minutes or more.

 	```sh
 	oc get nodes